 Persistent or vexatious complaints

-If a complainant becomes unreasonably persistent or vexatious, we may choose not to deal with subsequent complaints in accordance with this policy.
+If a complainant becomes unreasonably persistent or vexatious, we may choose not to deal with subsequent complaints in accordance with our Unacceptable and Unreasonable Behaviour policy.

 The PHSO defines unreasonably persistent complainants as: “those who, because of the frequency or nature of their contact with the authority, hinder the authority’s consideration of their or other people’s complaints.”

 We publish quarterly statistics of complaint performance and lessons learned.